eladb/node-girror/README.md

 _girror_ can be used as a command line tool or as a node.js in-process module.

+Since git supports concurrency both for `fetch` and `checkout`, girror is also safe.
+Multiple girror operations may run in parallel.
+However, this might not be very efficient since the initial fetch operation may take a long time and running multiple fetch operations against the same repository will be wasty.
+If you have multiple girror operations that you wish to run against the same repository (e.g. checkout different branches/tags to various working trees), you might want to do a single girror operation first that will perform the initial fetch and then run all the rest concurrently.

 ## Command line ##

 ```bash